-In this final module you are asked to generate even more documentation of your peervalues review positionality and then to put your values into practice.
-You will be asked to reflect on caterpillar and butterfly your values, concerns, and questions regarding peer review.
+In this final module you are asked to generate even more documentation of your peerreview values positionality and then to put your values into practice.
+You will be asked to reflect on your values, concerns, and questions regarding peer review.
 Understanding that your values, concerns, and questions will change over time due to your experiences, life and work circumstances, and interests, you may consider regularly revisiting these exercises throughout your professional life.
 This might be a module that you revisit every year to see how your positionality and practices have changed.

-Stages of monarch development -
+Stages of monarch development caterpillar and butterfly